Last updated: July 27, 2021

 6. Build your own online community

-Not only can having your own social netowrk community bring in business leads, it also allows you to really cement yourself as a thought leader.
+Not only can having your own social netowork community bring in business leads as prospective customers, it also allows you to really cement yourself as a thought leader.

 My biggest piece of upfront advice here though would be—if you’re looking at this as a lead generation tool—don’t approach it from a branding perspective at all.
 Name it something not linked to your company at all.